WHITE DOVE vs Cloud White, Swiss Coffee & 10 Other Popular Colors

 The 3 Best White Paint Colors for North-Facing Rooms

-White Dove and Swiss Coffee are often in the running for the same place on the podium.
-However, if it weren’t for Studio McGee using Swiss Coffee, it would be clear that White Dove is the better color due to its more predictable approach.
+White Dove and Swiss Coffee are often in the running for the same podium spot.
+However, if Studio McGee had not used Swiss Coffee, it would be clear that White Dove is the better color due to its more predictable approach.

-Long story short, I’ve suggested White Dove hundreds (possibly thousands) of times to my Online Paint Color Consulting clients.
-I’ve suggested Swiss Coffee twice.
+Long story short, I’ve suggested White Dove hundreds (possibly thousands) of times to my Online Paint Color Consulting clients (including the above client).
+I’ve suggested Swiss Coffee twice, and only because I had to.
 Nuff said.

 FULL Color Review of Benjamin Moore Swiss Coffee